Today I’m taking you to my favourite spot: an estate among the olive trees in the Sibillini Mountains, next to our base in Le Marche.

-But anyway, let’s come back to Earth.
-The interesting thing about our property is that we also have an olive mill, that is, a special place for pressing the olives.
+But anyway, let’s come back down to earth.
+The interesting thing about this estate is that they also have an olive mill, a special place where they press the olives.
 Fascinating, right?
 And practical, more than anything: not a lot of time (a few days at the most) should go by between harvesting and pressing.
-The quality of the fruit is at stake, and therefore so is the oil!
-And that’s why we’re quick as lightning, going from one stage to the next: we’re talking hours, not days!
+The quality of the fruit is at stake, which means the oil is as well!
+And that’s why they’re quick as lightning, going from one stage to the next: they’re talking hours, not days!

-Not everyone knows olives should be harvested when the flesh begins to lose its firmness – when they look a little more dried up, in other words.
-This is the ideal time, with the levels of oleic acid at their highest.
+Not everyone knows that olives should be harvested when the flesh begins to lose its firmness – when they look a little more dried up, in other words.
+This is the ideal time, with levels of oleic acid at their highest.
 It’s usually done between October and November.
-This year we started slightly earlier: the summer was very hot and dry, so the olives were ready a little sooner.
+This year (2020) they started slightly earlier: the summer was very hot and dry, so the olives were ready a little sooner.

 The harvesting stage is amazing, even if it is strenuous work.
-After all, there are few relaxing things to do in the countryside apart from my areas of expertise: observing and contemplating.
-With a type of long rake (think of a comb) we “stroke” the leafy branches so the olives fall directly on large pieces of cloth spread out under the tree.
+After all, there aren’t many relaxing things to do in the countryside apart from my areas of expertise: observing and contemplating.
+With a type of long rake (think of a comb), they “stroke” the leafy branches so that the olives fall directly onto large pieces of cloth spread out under the tree.
 Once upon a time, the fruit used to be forced down with rods, which caused more than a little damage to the branches.
-But we love our plants, so the “combing” technique, as we call it, is much better. ;)
+But we love our plants, so the “combing” technique (as we call it) is much better. ;)

 Lots of love, ciao!